 858.487.0877 x 6306

-Welcome to the office of Julie Leighton, Health Service Technician.
+Welcome to the office of the Del Norte Health Service Technician.

 Please do not leave medication with the front desk receptionist.
-All medications and/or forms should be taken directly to the Health Office located in the Health Office. if you have any questions or concerns, you can reach our Health Technician.
+All medications and/or forms should be taken directly to the Health Office.
+If you have any questions or concerns, you can reach our Health Technician.

 Del Norte has a trained Health Technician who takes care of first aid, administration of medications & emergencies.
 In case of student illness at school, the Health Technician will notify parents or the emergency contacts listed on the enrollment form.
 We do not have a RN at the school on a daily basis.